Netflix/lemur/docs/quickstart/index.rst

 used by Lemur to help associate certificates that do not currently have an owner.
 This is most commonly the case when Lemur has discovered certificates from a third party resource.
 This is also a default user that can be used to administer Lemur.

+**Make note of the password used as this will be use to first login to the Lemur UI**

 .. code-block:: bash